civ-clone/electron-renderer/README.md

 ## Known issues

-- It hangs when generating the start `Tile`s for way too long.
+- It hangs when generating the start `Tile`s for way too long - this has been moved to a `Worker` but transferring the data is still slow and locks the main thread :(
-- Coastlines are rendered wrong
 - Moves aren't validated correctly when they don't succeed.

-- Can't attack other units
+## Images

+https://www.pexels.com/photo/galaxy-digital-wallpaper-957085/<a href='https://www.freepik.com/photos/background'>Background photo created by kjpargeter - www.freepik.com</a>